keaton-taylor/keaton-taylor/_posts/2018-2-15-case-study-at-media.md

     <small>Moving from vertically arranged teasers to horizontal ones increased clicks on the home page by just under 36%</small>
   </figcaption>
 </figure>

-The Apartment Therapy team continue to test, monitor and iterate to deliver the best possible context-optimized content recommendations.
 </section>